TepliakovZakhariy/Data-Compression/README.md

 | txt            | 2.8 MB              | 1.2 MB                 | 1.7s             | 0.7s               |
 | XML            | 97.6 MB             | 35.6 MB                | 56s              | 16s                |

+#### Conclusion

+The LZW algorithm is fast enough and is a great option when you need to compress a text file, as it can compress up to 70% of the size.
+For other extensions, the algorithm performs worse and can make the compressed file larger than the original.

 ### LZ78

 **LZ78** is one of the data compression algorithms invented by Abraham Lempel and Jakob Ziv, which is where the abbreviation actually comes from.
 The algorithm is based on the principle of passing two elements to the output: an index and an element.
 Our output itself looks like a conditional list with a very large number of tuples containing the two elements already mentioned.
 Elements are passed according to the principle: if an element or a sequence of elements has not been encountered before, we write it to our list, and give the index of the largest sequence that has already been encountered and the last element in the output.